 Cabernet Franc and Petit Verdot) and about 3 hectares are devoted

 to white grape varieties (Semillon, Sauvignon Blanc and Sauvignon Gris).

-Protection of the environment is age-old, linked to safeguarding the terroir, passed down from one generation to the next.
+The protection of the environment is an ancient practice rooted in the preservation of the terroir, which has been passed down from generation to generation.
 This involves showing careful consideration for the soils and their characteristics, limiting the number of interventions and using no insecticides.
 Château Haut-Brion’s grounds have a wooded area of 4 hectares, including a park of 3.5 hectares that is home to a great variety of birds, some of which are protected species.
 The recent inventory counted more than 40 species and the vast majority of these nest within the grounds.
 This diversity is further increased by the large surface area of the park and the variety of habitats it provides.
 The gentle, sustainable management of the wooded areas at the property is also crucial as our grounds and vineyards are part of the ecological corridors and biodiversity reservoirs of Bordeaux’s urban area.
 The continuous work of all the teams committed to the protection of the terroir has been rewarded by the estate obtaining dual certification: High Environmental Value (HEV) since 2018 and ISO 14001 since 2019, within the collective framework of the first association for the EMS (Environmental Management System) of Bordeaux wines.